Sustainable HomeHow To Recycle at Home

 The three R philosophy is another excellent way of engaging in sustainable gardening.
 It contributes to eco-friendly gardening through its reduction on the reliance of fresh water.
 This is important because in the UK, at peak demand, gardening can consume up to 70% of the water supply, amounting to huge losses of water, and in some cases, ineffective water consumption.
 The three R philosophy simply means reducing, reusing and recycling materials, and especially water, to help the environment.
 Let’s take a look at some of the methods which you can use to do this:

 To get a nutrient-rich fertiliser, consider making your own compost and home-made fertiliser.
 It’s very easy to do as it comprises materials which you would normally throw away.
-This is very beneficial for your soil and plants and can also significantly reduce the amount of waste which your household produces.
+This is very beneficial for your soil and plants and can also significantly reduce the amount of food waste which your household produces.

 Making your own compost is an important step to creating an eco-friendly garden, and it usually requires little work on your part.